-rtems_thread thread
+void rtems_thread thread );

-rtems_thread destroy_self(
+void rtems_thread_destroy_self(

 void

-rtems_thread_destroy_self(

-void_destroy_self(

-void_destroy
+) RTEMS_NO_RETURN;

 '''

 25.7.
-Threads 503
+Threads 507

 TWENTYSIX

 MULTIPROCESSING MANAGER

 In multiprocessor real-time systems, new requirements, such as sharing data and global resources between processors, are introduced.
 This requires an efficient and reliable communications vehicle which allows all processors to communicate with each other as necessary.
 In addition, the ramifications of multiple processors affect each and every characteristic of a real-time system, almost always making them more complicated.